 For each consecutive pair in the chain, the server verifies that the parent node actually contains the child hash.
 This proves the target is reachable from the root through a valid path in the DAG.

-Example Proof Chain
+Example Chain Proof

 graph TD